Pravesh-Sudha/100-Days-of-Code/day-34/README.md

 # Day 34 of 100DaysofCode

 Feeling excited to start Day 34 of 100 DaysOfCode, today, I watched [Complete Web3 Bootcamp to get you a High Paying JOB in 2023](https://youtu.be/ERAxd8gl1Eg?si=ooQK02crdzROhEpj) Part-3 by <b>Harkirat Singh</b>.
-This video contains beginner guide to Web3 technologies, solidity basics, how payments are done in web3 and many more.
+This video contains beginner guide to Web3 technology, solidity basics, how payments are done in web3 and many more.

 ## How the project works?